Doctoral Internship in Health Service Psychology 2025-2026

 CAPS understands that professional growth in health service psychology is an ongoing process, with varying degrees of oversight and scaffolding needed at different points in time.
 It is expected that interns will enhance their skills and be able to function more independently as the year progresses.
 The nature of supervision and support offered is adjusted accordingly.

 Interns receive ongoing feedback regarding their professional strengths and growth areas across the profession-wide competencies.
-The Training Committee meets quarterly to discuss and provide verbal feedback to the clinical supervisor and Training Director about each intern’s performance.
+The Training Committee meets quarterly to discuss and provide feedback to the clinical supervisor and Training Director about each intern’s performance.
 The clinical supervisor completes the related evaluation form and reviews it with the intern.

 Assuming there are no “below expected level of competence” ratings as defined in the evaluation form, the supervisor and intern sign the completed form indicating that it has been reviewed by both parties.
 Quarterly evaluations are forwarded to the Training Director, and the 6-month and 12-month evaluations are additionally forwarded to the intern’s Director of Clinical Training in their academic department.
 If an intern receives a “below-expected level of competence” rating during a quarterly evaluation, the Training Director will follow intern evaluation and due process guidelines outlined in the Intern Handbook to address the concern.
 These guidelines are provided to interns on the first day of their internship.